k-awe-some/js-array-functions/README.md

 # Javascript Array Methods Recreations

-This project is a work-in-progress building and testing series of functions that imitate the established behaviours of Javascript array methods using [Joe Walnes's unit testing library](https://github.com/joewalnes/jstinytest).
+Part of the [Watch and Code®](https://watchandcode.com/) advanced curriculum, this project is a work-in-progress building and testing series of functions that imitate the established behaviours of Javascript array methods based on [Joe Walnes's unit testing library](https://github.com/joewalnes/jstinytest).
 Taking the Test-Driven Development (TDD) approach, each test makes sure the re-created function satisfies the requirements of the corresponding native JS method.

 ## List of methods tested (work-in-progress)
 Iterators